ggcarvalho/IN1076_Capstone/README.md

 - Open CV: read and write images.

-- argparse and Sys: parse command line arguments.
+- argparse and sys: parse command line arguments.

 - Matplotlib: To display the output.